squdgy/dailyfantasystatstool/README.md

 # README for dailyfantasystatstool
-This is an interactive tool to help when picking players to use for daily fantasy sports lineups on web sites such as DraftKings, FanDuel, Yahoo, DraftDay etc. It includes a lot of data for individual players, and games, including latest betting lines, weather, park factors, starting lineups, injury info, batter vs. pitcher handedness splits, and last 5 games dfs stats.
+This is an interactive tool to help when picking players to use for daily fantasy sports lineups on web sites such as DraftKings, FanDuel, Yahoo, FantasyDraft etc. It includes a lot of data for individual players, and games, including latest betting lines, weather, park factors, starting lineups, injury info, batter vs. pitcher handedness splits, and last 5 games dfs stats.
 It has up to date pricing and scoring rules for each dfs site, and so has data